-- Accompany and assist provider with patient care management during patient clinic appointments.
+- Accompany and assist physician with patient care management during patient clinic appointments.
 Collaborate with ancillary services and other health care professionals to ensure high quality of patient care.

-- Serve as first or second assist as needed on surgical cases (if and when OTC certified).
+- Obtain Orthopaedic Technologist Certification (OTC) in order to serve as first or second assist as needed on surgical cases.

-- Coordinate surgical needs between patients, operating room staff, providers, and vendors to ensure all necessary components are in place for operative procedures.
+- Coordinate surgical needs between patients, operating room staff, physicians, and vendors to ensure all necessary components are in place for operative procedures.

 - Render follow up care and services commensurate with education, experience and standard departmental office policy and protocol.

-- Support provider’s research efforts: assist with the recruitment and evaluation of potential research subjects into clinical trials.
+- Support physician’s research efforts: assist with the recruitment and evaluation of potential research subjects into clinical trials.

 - Academic, teaching, research, and clinical care administrative support.